corda/corda-docs/content/en/docs/corda-enterprise/4.7/node/auth-service.md

 # Auth Service

-The Auth Service is the user authentication and authorization service for managing Corda Nodes and networks (CENM).
+The Auth Service is the user authentication and authorisation service for managing Corda Nodes and networks (CENM).
 It stores and controls secure user-access to network services, such as:

-* Nodes
+* Nodes.
 * Identity Manager
 * Zone Service
 * Signing Service